Should You Get a Holiday Loan for Christmas 2022?

-If you’re like most consumers, you’ll spend about $886 on Christmas gifts this year.
-That’s expected to be the average expenditure in 2021, according to Statista.
+If you’re like most consumers, you might spend about $886 on Christmas gifts this year.
+That was the average expenditure in 2021, according to Statista.
 And many of those items will cost more than in previous years due to high inflation.

 Beyond that, you might spend additional money on holiday travel, which is also more expensive this year because of historically high gasoline prices.
 Many consumers will use credit cards to pay for various holiday expenditures, which gets expensive unless you pay the balance down immediately.